 » Mints, both government and private, then create retail products like bullion coins (also called Rounds, think AGE) and bars.
 The mint sells those bars to wholesale and(or) retail dealers at a rate typically just slightly above the spot price.

 » Retailers then offer those minted rounds and bars to the public at a rate well above the spot price.

 Considering the chain of transactions above, each round or bar is not equally priced.
 The top-end brand names are going to cost the Retailer more and vice versa.
 The Retailer is likely to price the top-end name brand items at a higher premium above spot.
 If you want to own an AGE, it will likely cost you slightly more to purchase.

 When it comes time to sell your rounds, again consider the chain of transactions above and apply some common sense.

 If 123Coin Dealer can buy the name brand rounds directly form the mint in perfect, untouched, unencumbered condition for slightly over spot and then command a premium, what is he willing to pay for the older, floated, touched and handled rounds in your pocket?
-It’s going to be less than 123Coin Dealer can pay for them brand new – a lot like your used car.
+It’s going to be less than 123Coin Dealer can pay for them brand new – a lot like your used car, or clothing at the consignment store.
 Is 123Coin Dealer going to sell your rounds for a premium and collect a profit?
 Absolutely, if they can; but not necessarily always.